2007–08 Irish Premier League: League restructuring

 Five of this season's sixteen Premier League teams failed to gain a place in the new twelve-team Premiership and were relegated to the newly introduced IFA Championship.
 Of the five teams that missed out, two of them - Armagh City and Limavady United failed to obtain the necessary domestic licence, while Larne did not apply.
 Donegal Celtic obtained a licence, but were ranked thirteenth in the entry list, and thus missed out by one place.
 Finally, Portadown also obtained a licence, but were relegated to the IFA Championship as a result of submitting their application for the IFA Premiership 29 minutes past the deadline for consideration.
-That left thirteen clubs to be ranked - twelve from this season's Premier League plus Bangor, who had finished third in the First Division.
+That left thirteen clubs to be ranked - twelve from this season's Premier League plus Bangor, who had finished fourth in the First Division.